MelchiorDahrk/The-Popular-Plague/The Popular Plague.md

 Then you are free to copy and redistribute the material for use in The Elder Scrolls III: Morrowind

 Changelog:
+1.0.0
-1.0.0 - Initial Release
+* Initial Release
-1.1.0 - Disease dialogue should no longer interfere with crime dialogue.
-Guards, etc. have slightly more clear dialogue (in that they cannot receive the disease).
-Prupius has a response for the Pelagiad topic.
-Broadened Ygfa's greeting so it appears further along in the quest.
-Delphiara is not longer marked as Essential.
-Added disease dialogue to more guar.
-Prupius drops his notes on the ground when you convince him to leave.
-Delphiara no longer has Rockjoint and Five diseased rats topics available until you start her quest.
-Delphiara has a little new dialogue if you already have Corprus and the cure.
-Delphiara's rats now respawn in case you killed them.
-Fixed some typos.
-Fixed bug where player sometimes teleports to location of scales when loading the game.
+1.1.0
+* Disease dialogue should no longer interfere with crime dialogue.
+* Guards, etc. have slightly more clear dialogue (in that they cannot receive the disease).
+* Prupius has a response for the Pelagiad topic.
+* Broadened Ygfa's greeting so it appears further along in the quest.
+* Delphiara is not longer marked as Essential.
+* Added disease dialogue to more guar.
+* Prupius drops his notes on the ground when you convince him to leave.
+* Delphiara no longer has Rockjoint and Five diseased rats topics available until you start her quest.
+* Delphiara has a little new dialogue if you already have Corprus and the cure.
+* Delphiara's rats now respawn in case you killed them.
+* Fixed some typos.
+* Fixed bug where player sometimes teleports to location of scales when loading the game.
+* Disease spreading dialogue is now restricted to Pelagiad for compatibility.
+* ForceGreet removed to make quest start more voluntary.